PLANNING TERMS EXPLAINED

 WHAT TYPES OF TRUSTS SHOULD I CONSIDER?

-- A Separate trust is a trust typical for unmarried people (and often best for married people, too, for various reasons) to avoid probate and protect some of your property from taxes and creditors.
+- A Separate trust is a trust typical for unmarried people (and often best for married people, too, for various reasons) to avoid probate and protect your property from taxes and creditors.

-- After your death, a Marital Trust is used to take care of your spouse for the rest of their life and then transfer your property to someone else (your children) when your spouse passes.
+- After your death, a Marital Trust can be used to take care of your spouse for the rest of their life.

 - A Family Trust is simply any trust you set up to benefit your family members.